• Skip to content

 I am drawn to the timeless nature of historic architecture because it is a repository of collective memories – a record of our heritage, the builders and the people who once inhabited these spaces.
 There is an urgency about what I photograph because each derelict site is a reminder of our inadequacy as cultural stewards.
 I look to the architectural details, to the deeply etched memories in the stones, the walls and the structures as a window to remembering our past.

-Filed Under: Architectural Restoration, DOCUMENTARY, EXHIBITIONS, FINE ART, Historic Preservation, PRESERVATION, Uncategorized Tagged With: architecture, Baal Shem Tov, Chernivtsi, Deleware Water Gap National Park Endangered Houses, Eastern European Jewish Cemetery, endangered historic sites and houses, environment exhibition, fine art photography, HABS Photography Documentation, historic preservation, Jewish Cemetery, Jewish Heritage Travel, Medzhybizh, Modern Ruins, National Register of Historic Places, New Jersey Historic Houses, Ukraine, Ukraine Jewish Cemeteries, vernacular architecture
+Filed Under: Architectural Restoration and Preserved Memories - Trix Rosen Photography, DOCUMENTARY, EXHIBITIONS, FINE ART, Historic Preservation, PRESERVATION, Uncategorized Tagged With: architecture, Baal Shem Tov, Chernivtsi, Deleware Water Gap National Park Endangered Houses, Eastern European Jewish Cemetery, endangered historic sites and houses, environment exhibition, fine art photography, HABS Photography Documentation, historic preservation, Jewish Cemetery, Jewish Heritage Travel, Medzhybizh, Modern Ruins, National Register of Historic Places, New Jersey Historic Houses, Ukraine, Ukraine Jewish Cemeteries, vernacular architecture

 Brown Memorial Baptist Church

-Filed Under: Architectural Restoration, Baptist Church, Church Restoration, DOCUMENTARY, FINE ART, Historic Preservation, Historic Restoration, PRESERVATION Tagged With: architecture, documentary, fine art photography, Historic Church Restoration, historic preservation
+Filed Under: Architectural Restoration and Preserved Memories - Trix Rosen Photography, Baptist Church, Church Restoration, DOCUMENTARY, FINE ART, Historic Preservation, Historic Restoration, PRESERVATION Tagged With: architecture, documentary, fine art photography, Historic Church Restoration, historic preservation

 Endangered Historic Houses – Delaware Water Gap National Recreation Area, New Jersey